As an Amazon Associate I earn from qualifying purchases.

 - In a large bowl, whisk together the browned butter, pumpkin purée, granulated sugar, brown sugar, eggs, and buttermilk until smooth.
 Gently stir in the flour mixture until everything is just combined.
 Pour the batter evenly into the prepared pans.

 - Bake the cakes 35-27 minutes or until a toothpick inserted in the center comes out clean.
-Allow the cakes to cool completely in the pans on a wire rack before assembling.
+Allow the cakes to cool completely in the pans on a wire rack before removing and assembling.

 MAPLE CINNAMON CREAM CHEESE FROSTING